-During 2005, H2M and GEL participated in the NYSDOH ELAP evaluations of performance on tests of nonpotable water, potable water, and solid wastes.
-NYSDOH found 99.8 percent of H2M's nonradiological tests to be in the acceptable range and 93.1 percent of GEL's nonradiological tests to be in the acceptable range.
+During 2006, H2M and GEL participated in the NYSDOH ELAP evaluations of performance on tests of nonpotable water, potable water, and solid wastes.
+NYSDOH found 98.1 percent of H2M's nonradiological tests to be in the acceptable range and 92.1 percent of GEL's nonradiological tests to be in the acceptable range.
 STL, which is certified through the National Environmental Laboratory Accreditation Conference (NELAC), was not required to participate in ELAP evaluations.

-H2M, STL and GEL voluntarily participated in the ERA water supply and water pollution studies, although this evaluation is not required for New York State certification.
-ERA found that 98.9 percent of H2M's tests were in the acceptable range and 96.6 percent of STL's tests were in the acceptable range, as were 90.1 percent of GEL's tests.
+H2M, STL, and GEL voluntarily participated in the ERA water supply and water pollution studies, although this evaluation is not required for New York State certification.
+ERA found that 96.2 percent of H2M's tests were in the acceptable range and 94.7 percent of STL's tests were in the acceptable range, as were 95.1 percent of GEL's tests.

-GEL and STL also voluntarily participated in MAPEP evaluations.
-These evaluations showed that 97.0 percent of GEL's nonradiological tests were in the acceptable range, as were 95.9 percent of STL's tests.
+GEL also voluntarily participated in MAPEP evaluations.
+These evaluations showed that 98.8 percent of GEL's nonradiological tests were in the acceptable range.